X16Community/x16-docs/VERA FX Reference.md

 	</tr>
 </table>

-* **Affine Clip Enable** changes the behavior when the X/Y postions are outside of the tile map such that it always reads data from tile 0.
+* **Affine Clip Enable** changes the behavior when the X/Y positions are outside of the tile map such that it always reads data from tile 0.
 The default behavior is to wrap the X/Y position to the opposite side of the map.
 * **Map Size** is a 2 bit value that affects both the width and height of the tile map.

 |Map Size|Dimensions|